 Physical Activity and Exercise Medicine

-Below are links and resources to help doctors and healthcare professionals promote the benefits of physical activity to their patients and learn more about Exercise Medicine.
+Below are links to help doctors and healthcare professional find out more about Exercise Medicine.

 Research and Evidence

-A Fresh Approach – This NHS facing document, produced by the FSEM (UK), contains key evidence for physical activity in the prevention and treatment of disease and puts the case across for making Exercise Medicine more available throughout the NHS.
+A Fresh Approach – This NHS facing document, produced by FSEM UK, contains key evidence for physical activity in the prevention and treatment of disease and puts the case across for making Exercise Medicine more available throughout the NHS.

 British Heart Foundation Centre on Population Approaches for Non-Communicable Disease Prevention.
 A series of high quality systematic reviews of research relevant to interventions aimed at promoting physical activity.